System Administration

 # Check ripple health

-send- Propagate writes to peers (primary nodes)receive- Receive updates from peers (read replicas)both- Full bidirectional sync (multi-master)none- No propagation (isolated nodes)
+primary- Propagate writes to peers (primary nodes)replica- Receive updates from peers (read replicas)peer- Full bidirectional sync (multi-master)standalone- No replication (isolated nodes)

 See Ripples - Data Propagation for comprehensive guides on multi-region deployments, read scaling, high availability architectures, and data pipeline patterns.